hunter-isaiah96/PCMR-Wallpaper-Engine/README.md

+# Why did I make this?

+Honestly I was tired and needed to find something to keep me from falling asleep...
+I made it to about 7pm after being up since 10:00pm the previous day ... yea, us web developers don't really sleep all that much, it's true.

 # Personalization

-To change the [right text, the color of text and the base color], go to the 'js' folder, and edit the properties in the configuration variable.
+To change ['behold', 'true gloriousness', the main text color, and the color of PC and the separator], open index.html in any text editor and scroll to the bottom where you will see a variable called configuration and change each one accordingly.

 To change the image, simply replace the image 'background.jpg' in the image folder